Azure/azure-c-shared-utility/c/testtools/umock_c/doc/umock_c.md

 The REGISTER_GLOBAL_MOCK_RETURNS shall register both a success and a fail return value associated with a mock function.

 If there are multiple invocations of REGISTER_GLOBAL_MOCK_RETURNS, the last one shall take effect over the previous ones.

+If any error occurs during REGISTER_GLOBAL_MOCK_RETURNS, umock_c shall raise an error with the code UMOCK_C_ERROR.